Stable black hole solutions with cosmological hair: Quasi-stationary black hole solutions

 We follow the same procedure as in section \ref{sec:Stability}, now using our altered background, to find the leading order quadratic action for the scalar perturbations, as well as the Hamiltonian: \begin{widetext}

 \end{widetext} Where the $\pm$ signs indicate the $\Xi_\pm$ branch and $\lambda=\text{sign}(\alpha_1)$.
 This reduces to the static case for $\alpha_4\rightarrow0$.
-We want to investigate the effect of time dependence on the stability of the $\Xi_+$ branch.
+We want to investigate the effect of time dependence on the stability of the $\Xi_+$ branch, since this is the branch that is required in the vicinity of the black hole to connect to the cosmological asymptotes on large scales.
 Again, we see that in these coordinates, the Hamiltonian is not bounded from below for any value of $\alpha_4$.
 However, as in section \ref{sec:Stability} this is due to using the `wrong' coordinates.
 A thorough analysis of the stability (see appendix \ref{sec:AppendixStabilityQuasiStationary}) shows that there is a stable region between $x=1$ and some $x=x_{\text{max}}$ for $\alpha_4\sqrt{\approxcon}/\alpha_1\leq3$, where

 Since this stability analysis is only accurate for $x\ll(r_c/r_s)^{2/3}$, we require that $x_\text{max}\gsim (r_c/r_s)^{2/3}\gg1$.
 This can be achieved by taking $\alpha_4\sqrt{\approxcon}/\alpha_1$ close to $-1$.
 In that case we find